 By Participating in the Pet Pantry Program, participants agree to the following terms:

 - You may designate up to two (2) other members of your family or caregivers to pick up food on your behalf.
-Other people using your information for supply pick-up will be tracked on your record.

 - Have transportation to pick up food.